-It is considered that vehicle paint contains ingredients which are hazardous to human health.
-While the internal effects of the paint workshop can be managed through appropriate ventilation, the fumes are still being ventilated outside into the adjoining area, which is likely to have an impact on the amenity of those residents.
+It is considered that vehicle paint in particular contains ingredients which are hazardous to human health.
+While the internal effects of the paint workshop can be managed through appropriate ventilation, the fumes are still be ventilated outside into the adjoining area, which is likely to have an impact on the amenity of those residents.